search form

 For instance, imagine a candidate applying for a position as a software engineer at a prestigious tech company.
 During the background check, it is discovered that the candidate falsely claimed to hold a master's degree in computer science from a reputable university.
 This discrepancy would raise serious concerns about the candidate's integrity, ethics, and even their ability to perform in the position.
 Through education verification, employers can filter out dishonest candidates and ensure the legitimacy of their qualifications.

-See also Free Background Checks Online
+See also Why Employers Use Background Checks to Screen Candidates

 Employment History